Tecnica Zero G Tour Pro Review

 If you have chronically cold feet or ski in particularly cold climates, proceed cautiously.
 The Tecnica can be pressed into expedition or super cold use with careful fitting and intentional accessorizing.
 They will never be as warm as something thicker, though.

 Ease of Use

 In use, the Zero G Tour Pro uses a proven formula.
-The four buckles, power strap, and rear, external ski/walk mode are simple, familiar and reliable.
-You have to make 4 moves at every transition, but this is the case for almost all average to high-performance AT ski boots.
+The four buckles, power strap, and rear, external ski/walk mode are simple, familiar, and reliable.
+You have to make four moves at every transition, but this is the case for almost all average to high-performance AT ski boots.
 The ski/walk mode locks securely, even when moderately iced up.
 All overlap boots are tougher to get in and out of than tongue boots.

 The Tecnica is reliable and familiar.
 Other comparable boots employ all sorts of innovative and experimental usability attributes.
 Tecnica somehow steered clear of gimmicky and "experimental" usability attributes.
 These top award winners use familiar buckles, have all the moving parts visible and clear, and are compatible with bindings and crampons in "normal" fashion.
 Sure, you can get used to the quirks of more "innovative" equipment, but why bother when this Tecnica is so good and reliable and familiar?

 There was a time not that many years ago when all top-of-the-line AT ski boots edged over $1000.
 We are thankful that that time is past.
 The Tecnica Zero G Tour Pro isn't inexpensive, but they are in line with trends that have brought the upper limit of AT ski boot prices down.
 The flip side of this equation is that budget ski boots are harder to find.
 You can't save hundreds of dollars by compromising a little on your ski boots.
 You're going to spend a pretty similar amount on basically any modern AT ski boots.